 To understand the neural mechanisms of time perception, David's lab combines psychophysical, behavioral, and computational approaches to address the relationship between the timing of perception and the underlying neural signals.

-David is founder and director of the Initiative on Neuroscience and Law, which studies how new discoveries in neuroscience can navigate the way we make laws, punish criminals, and develop rehabilitation.
+David is founder and co-director of the Center for Science and Law, which studies how new discoveries in neuroscience can navigate the way we make laws, punish criminals, and develop rehabilitation.

 In synesthesia, information between the senses is blended.
 Letters might trigger the experience of colors, or sounds the experience of taste, or many other combinations.
 My laboratory has tested and verified over 20,000 synesthetes, and we are working to understand how it sheds light on consciousness, from the genetics to the neural networks.

 Can sensory data be fed through unusual sensory channels?
 And can the brain learn to extract the meaning of such information streams?

 Yes and yes.
 Sensory substitution is a non-invasive technique for circumventing the loss of one sense by feeding its information through another channel.

 Deep brain stimulation (DBS) targets deep nuclei in the brain to help with Parkinsons Disease or tremor.
 During surgery, we have a window to measure the responses of single neurons in the human brain.
 While the recording electrodes are in place, we present sights and sounds to a patient while the responses of the neurons are recorded.
 Find out more.